 Aquaculture covers a broad range of cultivation involving both marine and freshwater aquatic species in aquaculture lands or in river or ocean.
-Recently, the aquaculture industry has encompassed a novel way to cultivate aquatic meats and alternative proteins termed the clean meat, lab-grown meat, cultivated meat, or cultured meat (Mateti et al., 2022).
-Cultured meats do not involve the killing of animals to obtain protein; instead, they can be grown from explants such as skin and muscle from an aquatic species and propagate into clusters of cells and eventually differentiated into muscle tissues and products (Mateti et al., 2022) The overall cultured meat production processes.
-First, the aquatic species of high-quality, disease-free, injury-free, and good breed stock was chosen.
-Primary cells or muscle progenitor satellite cells were extracted from the explants of the aquatic species and subsequently cultured inside a culture flask or vessel under strict aseptic conditions with periodic surveillance on parameters such
+Recently, the aquaculture industry has encompassed a novel way to cultivate aquatic meats and alternative proteins termed the clean meat, lab-grown meat, cultivated meat, or cultured meat [24].
+Cultured meats do not involve the killing of animals to obtain protein; instead, they can be grown from explants such as skin and muscle from an aquatic species and propagate into clusters of cells and eventually differentiated into muscle tissues and products [24] The overall cultured meat production processes: First, the aquatic species of high-quality, disease-free, injury-free, and good breed stock was chosen.
+Primary cells or muscle progenitor satellite cells were extracted from the explants of the aquatic species and subsequently cultured inside a culture flask or vessel under strict